ICerv/piskvorky/README.md

-# ⭕❌ Tic Tac Toe with AI ❌⭕
+# ⭕❌ Tic Tac Toe with AI Player ❌⭕

 This project is an implementation of the ⭕❌Tic Tac Toe❌⭕ game using basic web technologies such as HTML, CSS, and JavaScript.